 - Data lacking documentation is questionable.

 Relational databases became popular in the 1980s.
 Relational databases were significantly more user-friendly than their predecessors.
 Structured Query Language (SQL) is the language used by relational database management systems (RDBMS).
-By the late 1980s, a large number of businesses had moved from mainframe computers on to client servers.
+By the late 1980s, many businesses had moved away from mainframe computers.
 Staff members were now assigned a personal computer, and office applications (Excel, Microsoft Word, and Access) started gaining favor.

 The Need for Data Warehouses

 During the 1990s major cultural and technological changes were taking place.
 The internet was surging in popularity.
 Competition had increased due to new free trade agreements, computerization, globalization, and networking.
 This new reality required greater business intelligence, resulting in the need for true data warehousing.
 During this time, the use of application systems exploded.

 By the year 2000, many businesses discovered that, with the expansion of databases and application systems, their systems had been badly integrated and that their data was inconsistent.
 They discovered they were receiving and storing lots of fragmented data.
 Somehow, the data needed to be integrated to provide the critical “business information” needed for decision-making in a competitive, constantly-changing global economy.

 Data warehouses were developed by businesses to consolidate the data they were taking from a variety of databases and to help support their strategic decision-making efforts.

 As data warehouses emerged, an accumulation of big data began to develop.
 This accumulation required the development of computers, smartphones, the internet, and the Internet of Things to provide the data.
 Credit cards have also played a role, as has social media.